New Features to Add in Iteration 3

 exception caught in code error

-• use Django Logging which is Python’s logging module.
+• use Django Logging which uses Python’s logging module.

 • login/logout messages should include the user’s IP address

-You can configure the logger behavior, including message format, in settings.py.
+You configure the logger behavior, including message format, in settings.py.

 import logging